JonKing93/DASH/docs/Tutorials/oop.md

+---
+sections:
+  - Object oriented programming
+  - How it works
+  - Practical implications
+  - Additional resources
+---

-### Object-oriented programming
+### Object oriented programming
-DASH is written in a object-oriented style.
+DASH is written in an object oriented style.
 But what does this mean?

 In programming, you may be familiar with the concepts of variables and functions.
 For example, I might have a variable named "numbers":
 ```matlab